 Keep Faculty Ambassadors aware of progress.

-Attend at least two workshops on EL and teaching strategies.
+Attend at least 6 of 8 monthly lunches and two workshops on EL and teaching strategies.

 Submit plan and revise as needed with EL specialists.

 If not already taught in first year, offer newly designed course in following summer, fall or spring.

 Collect assessment data and help analyze that data.